Spirit Walk Ministry

 Baboon -- Four baboons stand in the Hall of Judgment, listening to the appeals of the departed; the baboon is a counselor and mediator of the Egyptian gods who assists in the judgment of souls bound for the underworld.
 The baboon was connected to the profession of the scribes and to divine measurement.
 (The baboon is sacred to the God of Wisdom-"Thoth"-and was also admired in Egypt for its sexual lustiness and baboon feces were an ingredient in ancient aphrodisiacs) As an animal totem the baboon represents appeals to judgment, defense of the family, old world traditions and values and hierarchical domination through vocal assailment.

 Badger -- A keeper of stories with Earth knowledge and wisdom.
 It is a call to persevere and see things through to completion.
 Associated with having the courage to face danger and fight regardless of size and strength of the other.
-The badger as a familiar will help you to fight for your rights.
+The badger as your familiar.will help you to fight for your rights.
 Shape shifting quality: the badger is small, but can still defend itself against larger animals by backing itself into a hole or corner so the back of its body is protected.
 The badger is self interested and does not relate well to others.
 A remorseless attacker, when encountering a badger do not be surprised at the seeming cruelty and viciousness of its attack and its lack of concern for its victim feelings afterwards, that is just its nature.

 Bandicoot -- (The Gentle Shadow) Earth magic, sand magic.
 Coastal desert knowledge.
 Knows the "secrets of the scrubland".
 The quiet existence./Severing ties with kin.